DomainGroupOSS/react-media-query-hoc/README.md

 consumer you don't need to worry.

 ## Why not use this?
-We always recommend using vanilla CSS media queries to build responsive websites, this is simpler and provides a smoother UX, also it mitigates having to guess the screen width during [server side rendering](#server-side-rendering).
-At Domain we needed to use this component for legacy ad tech and stat reasons and advise against it's use for general responsive website design.
+We recommend using vanilla CSS media queries to build responsive websites, this is simpler, provides a smoother UX, also it mitigates having to guess the screen width during [server side rendering](#server-side-rendering).
+Use this library if you need to dramatically alter the page layout between media types (a good example would be if you had to render completely different components).

 ## Install